thumbtack/thumbprint/packages/thumbprint-global-css/README.md

 # Thumbprint Global CSS

-This package contains the root styling required by other CSS and React components.
+This package contains the root styling required by our Thumbprint SCSS and React components.

 -   **reset**: Normalize styling for root HTML elements.
 -   **body**: Color, font, and line-height defaults for the `body` element.
 -   **a**: Color and hover states default for the `a` element.

-This output of this package is a compiled CSS file that can be compiled into SCSS or used as a standalone CSS file.
+This output of this package is a compiled CSS file that can be included in SCSS or used as a standalone CSS file.

 ## Installation